amisepa/BrainBeats/README.md

 ## Cited by

+Remiszewski, M. (2025).
+Long-term Aerobic Exercise Enhances Interoception and Reduces Symptoms of Depression and Anxiety in Physically Inactive Young Adults: A Randomized Controlled Trial.
+Psychology of Sport and Exercise, 102939.

 Chowdhury, et al. (2025).
 Neural Signals, Machine Learning, and the Future of Inner Speech Recognition.
 Frontiers in Human Neuroscience, 19, 1637174.

 Naaz, R., & Ahmad, S. (2025).
 ECG Data Mining Approach for Detection of Arrhythmia Using Machine Learning.
 In 2025 3rd International Conference on Device Intelligence, Computing and Communication Technologies (DICCT) (pp. 52-57).
 IEEE.